 After reviewing all of the materials that were made available, Cheiron concluded that the interest rate assumptions were reasonable.
-However, for three of the systems (TRS, SURS, and SERS), Cheiron recommended the Boards consider lowering the interest rate next year.
-Cheiron's recommendation was based on several factors, including some projected rates of return that were lower than the assumed rate of return.
+However, for SURS, Cheiron recommended the Board consider lowering the interest rate next year and develop the rate taking into account the negative cash flow at SURS and the anticipated future interest rate environment.

-Another factor was that the systems are, or will be, experiencing negative cash flows which may impact the interest rate returns that are realized.
+Cheiron noted that the systems are, or will be, experiencing negative cash flows which may impact the interest rate returns that are realized.
 Negative cash flow is measured as contributions less benefits and expenses.
 TRS, SURS, and GARS are experiencing negative cash flows while SERS and JRS are projected to begin having negative cash flows in the near future.
-Negative cash flows result in actuarial returns (i.e., "dollar weighted" returns) being less than "time weighted" returns, which is what investment consultants base their reported and projected returns.
-As a result, even if an investment consultant's expected long term return is, for example, 7.40 percent, it is expressed as a time weighted return figure.
-For plans with negative cash flows, we would expect the dollar weighted returns to be less.
-Cheiron recommended that the rate be developed taking into account the negative cash flows of the systems and the anticipated future interest rate environment.
+Negative cash flows result in actuarial returns (i.e., "dollar weighted" returns) being less than "time weighted" returns.

-Cheiron noted that there has been emerging actuarial practice throughout the country to reduce the discount rates even below the level that the investment consultants believe is achievable.
+Cheiron also noted that there has been emerging actuarial practice throughout the country to reduce the discount rates even below the level that the investment consultants believe is achievable.
 This is because of the very low interest rate environment we are currently experiencing.
 The lower the interest rate environment, the greater the investment risk that must be taken to achieve an assumed rate of return.

-Cheiron also discussed the nationwide movement among pension plans to lower the interest rate assumption.
-The National Association of State Retirement Administrators (NASRA) conducts the Public Fund Survey which is an online compendium of key characteristics covering 126 public pension plans.
-Exhibit 1-3 shows the change in the interest rate assumptions, since the inception of the Public Fund Survey in 2001, for 126 public pension plans.
+Cheiron discussed the nationwide movement among pension plans to lower the interest rate assumption.
+The National Association of State Retirement Administrators (NASRA)

+conducts the Public Fund Survey, which is an online compendium of key characteristics covering 127 public pension plans.
+Exhibit 1-3 shows the change in the interest rate assumptions, since the inception of the Public Fund Survey in 2001, for 127 public pension plans.

 The exhibit shows the shift to lower interest rate assumptions.
-In 2001, 104 of the 126 plans (83%) used an interest rate assumption of 8.0 percent or higher.
-The most recent data shows that this number has dropped to only 37 of 126 plans (29%) that use an interest rate of 8.0 percent or higher.
-The median assumption has fallen below 8.0 percent.
-In addition, 12 plans have adopted a rate of 7.0 percent or lower.
+In 2001, 105 of the 127 plans (83%) used an interest rate assumption of 8.0 percent or higher.
+The most recent data, which includes results collected through September 2016, shows that this number has dropped to only 29 of 127 plans (23%) that use an interest rate of 8.0 percent or higher.
+The median assumption has fallen to 7.5 percent.
+Since Fiscal Year 2011, 83 of the 127 plans have reduced the interest rate assumption with an average reduction of 0.42 percent.
+In addition, 16 plans have adopted a rate of 7.0 percent or lower.